shashkovdanil/clean-publish/README.md

 - `fields` - list of fields in the `package.json` file that you want to delete before publishing
 - `without-publish` - clean project without `npm publish` (tmp directory will not be deleted automatically)
 - `package-manager` - name of package manager to use (`npm` by default)
+- `access` - whether the npm registry publishes this package as a public package, or restricted

 ```sh
 $ npm run clean-publish --files file1.js file2.js --fields scripts name